Chul Kim

 Cryptography, Evaluation Modelling, Blockchain with its applications, Mathematical Aspects of Artificial Intelligence

 Professor Chul Kim is a member of our mathematics faculty.
-Prior to joining us, he had full-time teaching positions at Shaw University, University of South Dakota, Kwangwoon University, Gwangju Institute of Science and Technology, Daegu Gyoungbuk Institute of Science and Technology, and Ryerson University.
+Before joining us, he had full-time teaching positions at Shaw University, North Carolina State University, University of South Dakota, Kwangwoon University, Gwangju Institute of Science and Technology, Daegu Gyeongbuk Institute of Science and Technology, and Ryerson University.
 He was also a visiting scholar at the University of British Columbia, Pyongyang University of Science and Technology, and Tianjin University.
-While at Ryerson University, he was the recipient of the Teaching Excellence Award in both 2005 and 2015.
+While at Ryerson University, he received the Teaching Excellence Award in both 2005 and 2015.

 Prof. Kim’s research interests span both applied mathematics and information technology security.
-His book, “Introduction of Cryptography”, was published in Korea in 1996.
-In recent years, he focused on evaluation modelling on security mechanisms.
-He was also interested in methodologies of evaluation for university admissions.
-His book, “Introduction to Holistic Evaluation for University Admissions,” published in 2011, was also the first such specialized book in Korea.
+His book, “Introduction to Cryptography”, was published in Korea in 1996.
+The book was the first book on cryptography written in Korean.
+In recent years, he has focused on the evaluation modelling of security mechanisms.
+He was also interested in evaluation methodologies for university admissions.
+His book, “Introduction to Holistic Evaluation for University Admissions,” published in 2011, was also the first specialized book of its kind in Korea.

 Selected Publications